joergwicker/scavenger/README.md

 ```

-if you do not use Maven, you can use
+if you do not use Maven in your project, you can use

 ```
 mvn clean install